zouloux/signal/README.md

 Signal follow the [__composition over inheritance__](https://en.wikipedia.org/wiki/Composition_over_inheritance) concept of design patterns to allow highly scalable projects and libraries.
 Ne need to extend EventDispatcher again.
+Simple example of composition with several Signals :

 ```typescript
 function createMessageSystem () { // No class, no inheritence, no pain